9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 Pozas Azules is one of the must-see waterfalls in Mexico, although it might seem a little remote for many, as it’s located in the state of Guerrero.

-However, if you travel to Mexico City and you wish to have an exotic weekend, this is where you should consider heading off to.
+However, if you’re visiting Mexico City and wish to have an exotic weekend, this is where you should consider heading.

-You can take a bus to Taxco first. it’s just a beautiful 2-hour ride, and you will arrive in one of Mexico’s Magic Towns, famous for its silver craftsmanship, jewelry, winding roads, stunning views over the city and the valley and the little VW beetle cars driving around like crazy.
+From Mexico City, take a bus to Taxco first.
+It’s a beautiful 2-hour ride, and you will arrive in one of Mexico’s Magic Towns, famous for its silver craftsmanship, jewelry, winding roads, stunning views over the city and the valley, and little VW Beetle cars driving around like crazy.

-So while you will enjoy a rooftop dinner and splurge in jewelry shopping, you should also save half a day to get to Pozas Azules, a gorgeous waterfall located a 1-hour bus drive from Taxco.
+While you will enjoy a rooftop dinner and splurge in jewelry shopping in Taxco, you should also save half a day to get to Pozas Azules, a gorgeous waterfall located a 1-hour bus drive from Taxco.

 Little vans (combies) leave from the bus station every hour.
-Once you get there and pay the entrance fee of 30 pesos, you will have a short walk to reach the stunning turquoise water natural pools formed by the limestone rocks of the river.
+Once you get there and pay the entrance fee of, you will have a short walk to reach the stunning turquoise water natural pools formed by the limestone rocks of the river.

-I enjoyed it more than staying in the first main one, which was a little too crowded for me.
+I enjoyed the second more than staying in the first main waterfall, which was a little too crowded for me.

 The buses run every hour both from Taxco to the waterfalls and back.